rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

    The <address> will be used by the 3 topics **latency:**, **throughput:** and **announcement:**.

+   This parameter is not available when compiling against *RTI Connext DDS Micro*.

    **Default:** Do not use multicast.

 -  ``-noDirectCommunication``